drorlab/tf-singularity/README.md

 Get cuda and nvidia *.run scripts matching those currently on sherlock.
 As of 10-31-16, these were cuda 8.0, and nvidia drivers 367.48 .
 They were obtained from https://developer.nvidia.com/cuda-downloads, under the linux centOS 6 downloads for cuda 8.
-Place the two *.run scripts within this directory.
+This gives you the CUDA driver, from which you can extract the NVIDIA driver by running `sh cuda_8.0.44_linux.run --extract=/path/to/extract` Place the two *.run scripts within this directory.

 ## cuDNN